suren-m/cw/labs/02_kubernetes/05_deployments.md

 ```
 > Note: This may take a few minutes to complete.

+## Bonus Challenge:

+Why not pull the `hello-web` image that you pushed to your docker registry during the Docker lab (04_docker_registry) and deploy it to kubernetes as a deployment?
+You can also make a small change to your html file and see the changes in action when you deploy v 2.0 of your `hello-web` image.

+> Hint: You would need to use `<dockerusername>/<ImageName>:<tag>` format for the `image` field.

 ## Delete all resources in the current namespace

 ```bash